farmOS/farmOS-community-blog/posts/2024/farmOS-3.2.0/index.md

 It is now possible to upload files and images to all types of taxonomy terms.
 Previously, only the "Plant type" terms had a field for images, but many people requested the ability to add files and images to other types as well.
-For example, attaching PDFs to material type, or photos to animal types.
+For example, attaching PDFs to material type terms, or photos to animal type terms.

 ## Linking taxonomy terms to ontologies